Originally published on 2 February 2023.

 Why are single-use plastics being banned?

-Estimates indicate that 2.7 billion items of single-use cutlery (mostly made from plastic) and 721 million single-use plates are used in England per year.
+Estimates indicate that 2.7 billion items of single-use cutlery (mostly made from plastic) and 721 million single-use plates are used in England every year.
 However, only 10% are recycled after use.
 Further, in 2020, single-use plastic cutlery was among the 15 most littered items in England.

 Plastic is a major contributor to environmental pollution as it takes hundreds of years to degrade.
-Plastic also seriously damages and pollutes oceans, rivers and land and contributes to the emission of greenhouse gases.
+Plastic also seriously damages and pollutes oceans, rivers, and land, and contributes to the emission of greenhouse gases.

-By banning single-use plastics, the Government hopes that it will reduce plastic waste and littering in England by reducing the number of plastic items that are used and then thrown away.
+By banning single-use plastics, the government hopes that it will reduce plastic waste and littering in England by reducing the number of plastic items that are used and then thrown away.

 What type of sales does the ban apply to?